aliciablomqvist/aliciablomqvist/README.md

 .NET developer student 🌱‎
 -------------------------

 Currently embarking on my .NET system development journey.
-My programming path started with C++, HTML, CSS, Javascript, PHP and at last C#.
-Leveraging a background in psychology and humanities, I've applied my knowledge and understanding of human behavior to create user-friendly interfaces and software solutions.
-I eagerly anticipate a future within tech where I continuously evolve, innovate and learn!

 * 🌍  I'm based in Sweden
 * ✉️  You can contact me at [alicia.blomqvist55@gmail.com](mailto:alicia.blomqvist55@gmail.com)
-* 🧠  I'm currently learning Razor Pages.
 * 🗣 Fluent in Swedish and highly experienced in English, with basic knowledge of German
-* 🎨 In my free time, I enjoy outdoorsy activities like running, climbing, bouldering and hiking, but I also cherish the calm and quiet pleasures of reading and knitting!
+* 🎨 In my free time, I enjoy outdoorsy activities like running, climbing and hiking, but I also cherish the calm and quiet pleasures of reading and knitting!

 ### Skills